danielglatstein/hangman/README.md

 # Ruby Final Project - A Command Line Interface Program

 Now that you know how to write some pretty advanced ruby, scrape websites, and output to and recieve input from the command line, you're going to make your first project from scratch.
-You can do whatever you want when making this project, just make sure you do a few of the following:

-* Scrape a website or use an API (optional.
-Talk to an instructor)
+You'll be choosing from a list of projects that will:

 * Make your application interactive (take user input and display some output)
 * Use good object oriented principles

-As an example of a project like this, a past student scraped a website that had a list of [ASCII pokemon](http://ascii.co.uk/art/pokemon) and let users type the name of the pokemon they wanted to see.
-The program then output an ASCII image of the Pokemon the user requested.

-When you're done, package your app as a Gem and make it available on RubyGems!

 Be creative and talk to an instructor about your project before you get started.
 You can do basically whatever you want as long as your project is manageable and an instructor approves it.